PagelsR/AirTrafficControlSystem-ExampleInC/README.md

     Another option is to generate all the unit tests for this file.
 First I'll highlight all the code and then use Copilots inline chat feature to write all my unit tests, let's go ahead and do that now.

-    Highlight all the lines, then use Copilots shortcut Ctrl+I.
+    Copilot will prompt me right inline and now I can use the shortcut key /tests or simply type write unit tests everything,

-    Copilot will prompt me right inline and now I can use the shortcut key /tests or simply type write unit tests everything
+- Highlight all the lines, then use Copilots shortcut Ctrl+I.

 Copilot Inline Chat Window